chandanaamarendra/SQL-Learning-Journey/03-QUERYING DATA /readme.md

 ---

-# Key Learning Outcomes
+# 🎓 Key Learning Outcomes

-Through this SQL practice I developed the ability to:
+Through this SQL practice I learned how to:

-- Retrieve and filter data using SQL queries
+✔ Retrieve and filter data using SQL queries
-- Remove duplicate values from datasets
+✔ Remove duplicate records using DISTINCT
-- Sort and organize query results
+✔ Sort results using ORDER BY
-- Apply comparison and logical operators
+✔ Apply comparison and logical operators
-- Use pattern matching for text analysis
+✔ Perform pattern matching using LIKE
-- Detect and handle missing data
+✔ Handle missing values using IS NULL
-- Implement pagination using OFFSET
+✔ Implement pagination using OFFSET

-These concepts form the **foundation of SQL querying used in real-world data analysis**.
+These concepts form the **foundation of SQL querying used in real-world data analytics**.

 ---

+# 🚀 Future Improvements

+Next topics in this SQL learning journey:

+- 📊 Aggregation Functions (COUNT, SUM, AVG, MIN, MAX)
+- 📦 GROUP BY and HAVING
+- 🔗 SQL JOINS
+- 🔍 Subqueries
+- 📈 Window Functions

+---

-# Author
+# 👩‍💻 Author

 **Chandana**

 Aspiring **Data Scientist | Data Analyst**

-Currently building strong foundations in **SQL, Python, Statistics, and Machine Learning**.
+Currently building strong foundations in:

+- SQL
+- Python
+- Statistics
+- Machine Learning